ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </button>
 ```

-You could also the reactive utility from before!
+You could use the reactive utility from before!
 Let's use a class version this time:

 ```svelte:App.svelte {2-6,9-11,14-15}
 <script lang="ts">